Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

 The most common problem with

-CPAP is that people do not use the machine every night.
+CPAP is that people don't use the machine every night.
 Or they take off the

 mask during the night because it becomes uncomfortable.
 Even one night of not